RBC Dominion Securities: History

-Dominion Securities was established in Toronto, Ontario, Canada on the 18th of March, 1901 as Dominion Securities Corporation Limited.
+Dominion Securities was established in Toronto, Ontario, Canada on 18 March 1901 as Dominion Securities Corporation Limited.
 Its founders, Senator George Albertus Cox and Edward Rogers Wood, were both well known Canadian business figures at the time, having previously formed the National Trust Company together in 1898.
 The firm originally focused on the underwriting and new issue of government and municipal bonds but diversified into war bonds during World War I and into equity securities in later years.
 At the time of incorporation, DS was located at 26 King Street East in Toronto.
+When the formation of the company was announced, the directors named were Henry Pellatt, George Edwards, Robert Armstrong, Anthony L'Estrange Malone, and Albert Mearns.
+Dominion Securities was capitalised at $1 million.

 By 1958, the firm had developed a large network of branches including locations in every major Canadian city as well as international offices in New York, Boston, Philadelphia, and London.
 The late 1950s saw Dominion Securities fully involved in the trading of securities on the secondary markets as members of The Toronto, Montreal, Winnipeg, and Canadian Stock Exchanges, as well as affiliate members of the American Stock Exchange.
 They also had access to the NYSE and numerous other exchanges at the time.
 During this period, DS maintained a head office at 50 King Street West in Toronto and was headed by President G.E.
 Phipps, Chairman G.P.
 Rutherford, and Vice-chairman, H. N. Bawden.

 The firm grew through acquisitions and itself was gradually acquired by Royal Bank of Canada where it became the corporate and investment banking subsidiary of the bank holding company.

+Dominion Securities was the last of the major brokerages to be taken over by banks, following the purchases of Wood Gundy by the Canadian Imperial Bank of Commerce, Nesbitt Thomson by the Bank of Montreal, Burns Fry by Security Pacific Bank, Lévesque Beaubien Geoffrion by the National Bank of Canada, and McLeod Young Weir by the Bank of Nova Scotia.

 In 2000, the investment banking subsidiary rebranded itself from RBC Dominion Securities to RBC Capital Markets.
 However the Dominion Securities brand is still used today; RBC Dominion Securities Inc is the legal name of the company from which the full service brokerage activities operate.
 In addition, RBC Dominion Securities is the broker dealer subsidiary used by RBC Capital Markets in Canada.

-Other previously independent investment banks (including corporate banking and full service brokerage) which were also acquired by a Big Five Bank underwent a similar restructuring.
-BMO Nesbitt Burns, CIBC Wood Gundy, and McLeod Young Weir Ltd., were all rebranded to BMO Capital Markets, CIBC World Markets, and Scotia Capital, respectively, but their bank holding company parent still use the old names as a brand for their full service brokerage under wealth management, plus the old name still remains the broker dealer subsidiary for their investment bank in Canada.